Everyone loves free stuff. Why? Why else, it’s free! But some free things are better than others.

 And internet security is nothing to joke around with.

-If you can’t afford a paid VPN option, take time to find a free VPN service that features as few cons as possible and essentially ones which will not ultimately expose you to more risk.
+If you can’t afford a paid VPN option, take time to find a free VPN service that features as few cons as possible and essential ones that will not ultimately expose you to more risk.

 Our list is stellar, so that is a good place to start.